Asian stocks fall in thin trading after Wall Street's slide

-TOKYO (AP) — Asian shares mostly dropped in thin trading Thursday, taking their cue from a slide on Wall Street as the stronger yen helped send Japanese stocks lower.
+TOKYO (AP) — Asian shares drooped in thin trading Thursday, taking their cue from a slide on Wall Street as the stronger yen helped send Japanese stocks lower.

 WALL STREET: The Dow Jones industrial average fell 111.36 points, or 0.6 percent, to 19,833.68.
 The Standard & Poor’s 500 index lost 18.96 points, or 0.8 percent, to 2,249.92.
 The Nasdaq composite, which set a record high close the day before, slid 48.89 points, or 0.9 percent, to 5,438.56.